Poste Italiane: 2010 – 2015

-The Ministry of Economy and Finance (Italy), which now owns 64.696% of Poste Italiane SpA, sold about 35% of shares on Borsa Italiana.
+The Ministry of Economy and Finance (Italy), which now owns 64.696% of Poste Italiane, sold about 35% of shares on Borsa Italiana.
 On 25 May 2016, a further 35% stake was transferred from the ministry to Cassa Depositi e Prestiti (CDP), making it the minority shareholder of the national investment bank.
-This has given it equity in stakes for Poste Italiane S.p.A. but has also diluted its voting rights in CDP.
+This has given it equity in stakes for Poste Italiane but has also diluted its voting rights in CDP.

 2015 – present

-From the date of listing on the stock exchange (27 October 2015) to 31 December 2021, Poste Italiane's share price increased by 71% (while the FTSEMIB index decreased by 20.8%), which helped in an overall return for shareholders (TSR) of +137% while the main Italian stock exchange index recorded a loss of 47%.
+From the date of listing on the stock exchange (27 October 2015) to 31 December 2021, Poste Italiane's share price increased by 71% (while the FTSE MIB index decreased by 20.8%), which helped in an overall return for shareholders (TSR) of +137% while the main Italian stock exchange index recorded a loss of 47%.

-An annual report from 2021 recorded Poste Italiane S.p.A.'s turnover as over €11.2 billion, an EBIT of €1.8 billion, a net profit of €1.6 billion and a CAPEX of €754 million (Data source: Annual Report 2021).
+An annual report from 2021 recorded Poste Italiane's turnover as over €11.2 billion, an EBIT of €1.8 billion, a net profit of €1.6 billion and a CAPEX of €754 million (Data source: Annual Report 2021).

 During the COVID-19 pandemic, Poste Italiane was able to guarantee operational continuity and extensive cooperation with national institutions to support the logistical activities of the Italian National Protection Service.

+In 2025, Poste Italiane agreed to acquire a 15% stake in Telecom Italia from Vivendi, making it TIM's largest shareholder with a total 24.8% stake.
+This €684 million ($741 million) deal, priced at €0.2975 per share (a 4.8% discount from the previous close), allows Poste to stay just below the 25% threshold that would legally require a full takeover offer.
+Poste had first entered TIM in February with a 9.8% stake, replacing the state lender CDP, and this expanded role aligns with government efforts to maintain national influence over the strategically important former phone monopoly.

+Activities

+With a network of about 12,800 post offices, 120,155 employees and 45 million customers, Poste Italiane is the largest service distribution network in Italy.The company operates in the fields of logistics, mail and parcel delivery, financial and insurance services, payment systems and telephony, with activities divided into four different business areas.

+Mail, parcel and distribution

+Being the first postal operator in Italy, the Group provides mail and parcel delivery services using its own multi-channel distribution platform.
+Additionally, they are engaged in hybrid mail management, a service that converts digital documents into physical form and delivers them to recipients, ensuring the integrity and certification of digital communications and operations.

+Since 2018, the Joint Delivery model has been implemented, allowing more flexible parcel and e-commerce shipment delivery tailored to specific characteristics of the area, such as population density and mail volumes.
+The model also includes some investments in cutting-edge distribution and automation technologies.

 Financial services

-Poste Italiane S.p.A. provides financial services through the separate operations of BancoPosta in the Italian financial services market.
-Services include current accounts, promotion and distribution of loans provided by both banks and financial intermediates, and postal savings services.
-BancoPosta engages in similar activities.

-As concerns asset management, BancoPosta Fondi SGR manages open-ended mutual investment funds, Eurozone sovereign bonds and corporate bonds.